JokerShao/linuxscript/README.md

 ## update
 This script will update your apt repository and pip/pip3 repository automatically.You can see usage in [here][1]

+## cpu-monitor
+a bash script, you can know your cpu is boosting mode or not according to the cpu realtime frequency.

 ## chrome-extensions
 some extensions for chrome.